Latitude, Longitude, and Coordinate System Grids

 Latitude, Longitude, and Spherical Coordinate System Grids

 When you put two coordinates together as a pair (X, Y), you can locate anything on Earth.

 Latitude and longitude form our coordinate system grid.

-Thanks to our geographic coordinate, you can pinpoint any point on Earth such as GPS receivers.
-And this includes the spot you are reading this article right now.
+Thanks to our geographic coordinate system, you can pinpoint any point on Earth such as GPS receivers.
+This includes the spot where you are reading this article right now.